 .MatchCase = False

 Do While .Execute(Forward:=True) = True

 range.HighlightColorIndex = wdTurquoise

 What other word lists could you add to this macro?
-Insert word lists between the parentheses in the macro script.
+Insert word lists between the quotations after StrFnd =.

 *Karen Woodward calls this macro the AddWords macro because you can add any list of words that you want the macro to find.
-The first version of this macro was written by Roger Mortis, revised by Subcortical, modified for writing by Karen Woodward, tweaked by Jami Gold, and further tweaked by me, making it a true community effort.
+The first version of this macro was written by Roger Mortis, revised by Subcortical, modified for writing by Karen Woodward, tweaked by Jami Gold, tweaked by me, and elegantly tweaked by Anupam Choudhury, making it a true community effort.